Where to place a carbon monoxide detector, and how it works

 Do I need a carbon monoxide detector?

-Around 60 people in the UK die every year from carbon monoxide poisoning2, and many more suffer long-term organ damage.
+Roughly 60 people in the UK die every year from carbon monoxide poisoning2, and many more suffer long-term organ damage.
 A detector is a vital bit of kit to protect you and your family against this risk.

 Is carbon monoxide lighter than air?